akulyk/yii2-novaposhta/README.md

 novaya pochta module for yii2 framwork

 the module is under development
-I strongly reccomed to avoid of using it
+I strongly recomend to avoid of using it